jon-tj/jon-tj/README.md

 # What I have been up to:
 - Learning Typescript!
 Check out this smooth, low-latency [Graphing Calculator](https://github.com/jon-tj/Typescript-Testing/tree/main/Typescript%20Graphing%20Calculator) i made 😉
 - Modeling stock markets.
 Naturally, most of my research is undisclosed, but feel free to take a look at this [public repository](https://github.com/jon-tj/stocks-trading-flask) for inspiration 😎
+- Making a tiny [physics simulation environment](https://github.com/jon-tj/PhysSketch) using Verlet integration!
+You can create and test simple particle-based models and edit in real time.

 <blockquote>"It's dangerous to go alone! take this." - some old man</blockquote>